 Do you ever find yourself spending a whole bunch of cash on Google retargeting ads only to receive a small number of clicks after thousands of views?

 I know, it sucks, I’ve been there.
 But it’s important to be proactive and find solutions to such problems.
-So since “sharing is caring,” here’s a little trick I learned from someone else that saves me a ton of time and money whenever I run a retargeting ad online — USE PLACEMENTS.
+So since “sharing is caring,” here’s a trick I learned from the Google Adwords blog that saves me a ton of time and money whenever I run a retargeting ad online now — USE PLACEMENTS.